dougalrm/aider-patterns-wow/data/docs/delivery_plans.md

 ---

-# Delivery Plans - Communicating the Expected Approach and Timeline (CDF)
+# Delivery Plans - Communicating the Expected Approach and Timeline

  (opens new browser tab)